 Since you do not actually own the inventory you must ensure your products are set up with a zero cost value, so even though these accounting journals are created they have zero figures and no effect on your balance sheet.

-b) Supplier does not have inventory feeds, or inventory is unlimited
+b) Vendor does not have inventory feeds, or inventory is unlimited

-Scenario 2 - You hold inventory and drop-ship the same items, with a supplier feed
+Scenario 2: You hold inventory and drop-ship the same items, with an inventory feed

-Scenario 3 - You usually hold stock but sometimes drop-ship.
-No supplier feed
+Scenario 3: You usually hold stock but sometimes drop-ship, but without a vendor feed

-If you don't have a feed of inventory from your supplier but you want to continue selling when you have run out of stock, you will need to use settings in your sales channel platform to "continue selling when out of stock".
+If you don't have a feed of inventory from your vendor but you want to continue selling when you have run out of stock, you will need to use settings in your sales channel platform to allow you to sell out of stock items.

-The orders will download into Brightpearl as unallocated and you can fulfil to a drop-ship PO as normal.
+The orders will download into Brightpearl as unallocated and you can fulfill to a drop-ship PO as normal.